MATTHEW WILSON SMITH | TAPS Chair and Professor

-Professor, Avant-garde and Experimental Theater, Performance Theory, Performance and Politics.
+The Sara Hart Kimball Professor in the Humanities, Avant-garde and Experimental Theater, Performance Theory, Performance and Politics and Director of Undergraduate Studies.
 Branislav Jakovljevic is the author of Alienation Effects: Performance and Self-Management in Yugoslavia 1945-1991 (University of Michigan Press 2016), winner of the 2017 ATHE Outstanding Book Award, and of the Joe A. Callaway Prize for the Best Book on Drama or Theater for 2016-17.
 His most recent book, Smrznuti magarac i drugi eseji (Frozen Donkey and Other Essays, 2017), was published in Serbian language in Belgrade.

 Jakovljevic (pronounced Ya-kov-le-vich) publishes widely on subjects ranging from history of modernist theater, to experimental performance, to avant-garde and conceptual art, to contemporary performance.
 His articles appeared in leading scholarly journals in the United States (Theatre Journal, TDR, PAJ, Art Journal, Art Margins, Theater) and in Europe (Serbia, United Kingdom, Spain, Sweden, Croatia, Poland, and Belgium).
 In 2013 he chaired the 19th annual Performance Studies international conference “Now Then: Performance and Temporality” at Stanford University.